hawkinsw/CPPTimes/templates.md

 Well, what's amazing about our discovery is that the coincidence is really *no* coincidence at all!
 It's actually something called *generic programming*.
 The person who coined the term *generic programming* had this to say about the concept:

-> “By generic programming, we mean the definition of algorithms and data structures at an abstract​ or generic level, thereby accomplishing many related programming tasks simultaneously.”
+> "By generic programming, we mean the definition of algorithms and data structures at an abstract​ or generic level, thereby accomplishing many related programming tasks simultaneously."

 The two implementations that we have written so far of the Tupperware ADT are specific to the types of objects that they contain – pizza and batteries.
 However, Tupperware can hold other types of contents.
 We could put in turkey, markers, crayons, paint, rolls of tape, etc.